alexanderjsingleton/awsProject2/README.md

     3. In order to accommodate the aforementioned, the most recent version of Bootstrap was downloaded and included with source files.

-        2. The navigation-bar menu should feature an appropriate logo for the production, in addition to three tabs respectively navigating to  "Register" and “Members” pages of the site,  in addition to a “Dropdown” tab, which may feature three optional pages if need be.
+        2. The navigation-bar menu should feature an appropriate logo for the production, in addition to three tabs respectively navigating to  "Register" and “Members” pages of the site,  in addition to a “Revise” and "Dox" tab.

           1. Please note, all Bootstrap files are retrieved remotely via the following URL's `https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css` & `https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/js/bootstrap.min.js`.

         3. All of the aforementioned sections are constituents of the general website layout.

-    4. Upon populating the form on the landing -page, then clicking on the "Register" tab within the navigation-bar menu, the user will be directed to a page featuring the page title, a subheader including a brief explanation, and then body content instructing the user to access the alternative form featuring standard form-validation with in-line php-Regex.
+    4. Upon populating the form on the landing -page, then clicking on the "Register" tab within the navigation-bar menu, the user will be directed to a page featuring the page title, a subheader including a brief explanation, and then body content instructing the user to access the alternative form featuring standard form-validation with in-line [php RegEx](http://www.tutorialspoint.com/php/php_regular_expression.htm).

-        5. Unlike Project I, Project II form-validation within the "Register section" of landing-page of the site is enabled by manual [php RegEx](http://www.tutorialspoint.com/php/php_regular_expression.htm) performing form-validation via php regular expressions (RegEx) in order to ultimately submit the field-form as a record to the MySQL database residiing on the AWS instance, server-side.
+        5. Unlike Project I, Project II form-validation within the "Register section" of landing-page of the site is enabled by manual php RegEx performing form-validation via php regular expressions (RegEx) in order to ultimately submit the field-form as a record to the MySQL database residiing on the AWS instance, server-side.

         6. If the user were to test the validation without populating the necessary fields (in this case, all), the form will not process and flag required fields.
-However, if the user populates every field, albeit incorrectly, the form will not process as the Modernizr API accounts for all of the required formats listed.
+However, if the user populates every field, albeit incorrectly, the form will not process as the php RegEx ccounts for all of the required formats listed.

             2. First Name